-This piece is a smaller copy in bronze of Vela’s original.
-It exemplifies “verismo”: the haggard face of the prisoner of Saint Helena shows regret and bitterness over past defeats.
+Swiss by birth, the sculptor Vincenzo Vela is now considered by art historians to be one of the greatest of Italian sculptors.
+Together with Antonio Canova and his imitators, Vela produced neoclassical sculptures and later turned to “verismo,” the realism-inflected psychological approach that characterizes the Italian school of sculpture.
+This smaller copy in bronze of Vela’s original exemplifies “verismo”: the haggard face of the prisoner of Saint Helena, enfeebled by illness, shows regret and bitterness over past defeats.
 His fist on the map indicates the terrain of his doomed Russian campaign.
-Vela was sufficiently distant in time from his subject to be able to present a realistic, anti-romantic portrayal of the fallen Emperor, restrained and subtle.
-The marble sculpture caused a sensation at the Universal Exposition of 1867.
+Vela was sufficiently distant in time from his subject to be able to present a realistic, unidealized portrayal of the fallen Emperor, restrained and subtle.
+The marble sculpture caused a sensation at the 1867 Exposition universelle in Paris.
 The Franco-Prussian War was raging, and there was widespread nostalgia for the First Empire.
 Napoleon III purchased the work at first sight.